The Unlikely Pilgrimage of Harold Fry: Plot summary

 Harold Fry, 65, has cut the lawn outside his home at Kingsbridge on the south coast of Devon when he receives a letter.
 A colleague of twenty years ago, Queenie Hennessy, has cancer and is in a hospice in Berwick-upon-Tweed.
 The doctors say there is nothing more that can be done for her.
 He writes her a feeble and brief note and goes to post it, has second thoughts, and walks to the next post box, and the next.
 He phones the hospice from a call box and leaves a message.
 He is coming and she should wait, stay alive while he makes the journey.
 A girl at the petrol filling station where he stops for a snack says something that acts as a catalyst for his nascent project.
 He tells her he is on foot, posting a letter to someone with cancer.
-'If you have faith you can do anything’ she replies, but quickly disclaims any religious reference.
+'If you have faith you can do anything' she replies, but quickly disclaims any religious reference.

 As he begins the walk—which in 87 days will cover 627 miles—he reflects.
 About his marriage, his former employment as a brewery representative, about his son David, from whom he is almost completely estranged.
 From stopping places he sends postcards, to his wife Maureen, to Queenie, and to the unnamed girl at the filling station who gave him inspiration for his journey.

 Maureen, although anxious about him, for a long time doesn't think of driving to provide help.
 Much later, when he has reached Yorkshire she drives up to see him.
 She thinks of joining his pilgrimage, but when he invites her she refuses, saying "It was selfish of me to ask you to give up your walk.
-Forgive me, Harold", to which replies, "I’m the one who needs forgiveness" (232).
+Forgive me, Harold", to which replies, "I'm the one who needs forgiveness" (232).

-Harold also realises that his journey to Queenie Hennesy is also a way for him to resolve issues from his past and to listen to the problems of others, such as a "silver-haired gentleman" whom he meets in a cafe early in his journey, or a middle-aged woman with cuts on her wrists.
+Harold also realises that his journey to Queenie Hennessy is also a way for him to resolve issues from his past and to listen to the problems of others, such as a "silver-haired gentleman" whom he meets in a cafe early in his journey, or a middle-aged woman with cuts on her wrists.

 He remembers how when he was twelve his mother 'walked out', and is aware that he is repeating her action.
 When he was sixteen his father 'showed him the door'.
 Later he went mad.

 Six miles south of Stroud he phones the hospice and is told that the stay, cure, or miracle is working.
 His decision to walk appears vindicated.
 He finds a cast-off sleeping bag and carries it with another bag, looking now every bit a gentleman of the road.
 Faced with a shrunken bank balance he starts to sleep out.
 In Cheltenham he gives away his guidebook and posts home his debit card and other items.
 In the renunciation is the wonder of the impossible.